north-road/slyr/specs.md

 - little endian unsigned int, for line type (see below)
 - `0D` byte: again, likely an "end of section" flag
 - `00` x 7: padding
-- little endian unsigned int, with a value 1 for enabled symbol layers or 0 for disabled layers
-- little endian unsigned int, with a value 1 for locked symbol layers or 0 for unlocked layers
-- `02`: unknown meaning
-- `00` x ...: padding

 Line types are encoded using a single byte unsigned integer, with the following values: